 Snowmobiling in Utah

-With more than 800 miles of groomed snowmobile trails from the red rock canyons of Southern Utah to the rugged mountains in the northern reaches of the state, Utah has plenty of snowmobile options.
+With more than 800 miles of groomed snowmobile trails from the red rock canyons of Southern Utah to the rugged mountains in the northern reaches of the state, Utah has plenty of options for snowmobile vacations, lodging and packages.
+You can spend a day or a whole week here exploring the myriad trails, each offering their own sights, sounds and adventures.

 Nine unique trail complexes are located across the state with interlinking trail systems.

-Brochures and maps produced by the Division of Parks and Recreation are readily available in season from the agency or from local visitor centers statewide.
+Brochures and maps produced by the Division of Parks and Recreation are readily available during the winter season from the agency or from local visitor centers statewide.

 • Utah State Parks snowmobiling areas with groomed trails